What’s the difference between reconditioned or refurbished scanning equipment and used scanning equipment?

-For reconditioned or refurbished equipment we take apart the equipment, clean it, replace worn parts, put in new consumables, then reassemble the unit and test it.
+For reconditioned or refurbished scanning equipment we take apart the equipment, clean it, replace worn parts, put in new consumables, then reassemble the unit and test it.
 We guarantee all reconditioned equipment to be in good working order with a 30-day return to depot warranty.

-For used equipment, we clean it and test it.
+For used scanning equipment, we clean it and test it.
 We guarantee it to be in good working order upon delivery.

 Can you put reconditioned/refurbished scanners under a manufacturer’s warranty?

-Yes, all of our reconditioned/refurbished equipment are eligible to be put on a manufacturer’s service warranty.
+Yes, all of our reconditioned/refurbished scanning equipment are eligible to be put on a manufacturer’s service warranty.

 What does a warranty cover for the scanning equipment?

-Most manufacturer’s warranities typically cover parts and labor.
+Most manufacturer’s warranties typically cover parts and labor.
 Specifics vary by manufacturer.
 For our 30-day warranty, we include parts, labor and shipping.

 How do I know if a scanner is Windows 10 compatible?